wwood/bioruby-gag/README.md

 One way to reduce the incidence of spurious prediction is to only fix those errors that result in longer open reading frames being predicted.
 Disadvantages of doing this include the fact that only errors within open reading frames are fixed, and it requires that you are sequencing either a bacteria or an archaeon.
-The method currently requires using the gene predictor Prodigal, for implementation reasons.
-It can be found at http://compbio.ornl.gov/prodigal/
+The method currently requires using the gene predictor [Prodigal](http://compbio.ornl.gov/prodigal/), for implementation reasons.

 First, predict genes before and after the initial gag fixing by running Prodigal